42core-team/monorepo/wiki/basics.md

 There is a central server that stores the game state.
 Each bot sends packets back and forth with the server.\
 Once per tick each clients local game state is updated.

 > A tick is the smallest unit of measurement for time passing in Core Game.
 In each tick, all clients first receive the newest, up-to-date game state, then compute their next actions & send it back to the server.
+[More on ticks](https://www.reddit.com/r/explainlikeimfive/comments/4mn531/eli5_what_is_atick_in_gaming_development/).

 Each tick, all game data you can see locally will be updated with the newest state information from the server.